The Oratory School: Real tennis

-The Oratory is one of four schools in the United Kingdom with a real tennis court (others being Radley, Canford, and Wellington College), and plays the sport, hosting championships and international tournaments.
+The Oratory is one of five schools in the United Kingdom with a real tennis court (others being Clifton College, Radley, Canford, and Wellington College), and plays the sport, hosting championships and international tournaments.
 The UK Professional Singles Tournament has been held at the court, and in April 2006 the World Championships were held there.
 In January 2020 the World Championship Eliminator match took place between Camden Riviere and Old Oratorian, Nicky Howell..
 The Oratory School hosted the Ladies Real Tennis World Championship in 2023, in an event won by Claire Fahey.